|Nutrition Facts (per serving)|

 In a cocktail shaker, pour the vanilla vodka, cream liqueur, and pumpkin liqueur.
 Fill the shaker with ice.

 Strain into a chilled cocktail glass.

 Grate cinnamon on top for a garnish.
 Serve and enjoy.

-- Pumpkin is a very seasonal flavor, and very few liquor companies make pumpkin liqueur.
+- Pumpkin is a seasonal flavor, and very few liquor companies make pumpkin liqueur.
 Many have tried over the years, but the majority do not make a repeat appearance.
 The exceptions are Hiram Walker Pumpkin Spice and Bols Pumpkin Spice; both have been reliable in the past.

 - Search your local stores to see what brands are available in any particular year.
 If you find one you really like, stock up.
 Remember that liqueurs have sugar that decreases the shelf life.
 You may get a second year out of an unopened bottle, but don't count on it.

 - Rather than pumpkin liqueur, use pumpkin spice syrup—a key ingredient for pumpkin spice lattes.
 In the grocery store, it's usually with the coffee sweeteners.

-- You can also use three tablespoons of pumpkin pie filling for this martini instead of the liqueur.
+- You can also use 3 tablespoons of pumpkin pie filling for this martini instead of the liqueur.
 Shake for 30 seconds to fully mix the thick purée.

 How Strong Is a Pumpkin Pie Martini?

 The pumpkin pie martini is both delicious and delightfully light on the alcohol.
 With a pumpkin liqueur, it has an alcohol content of just 11 percent ABV (22 proof).
 If you opt for one of the nonalcoholic pumpkin mixers, it's even lower than that.